ranjithrajv/overpasss-ai/docs/tutorial-web.md

 2. Click it to download the complete API response
 3. File saved as: `overpass_response.json`

+> **💡 Helper:** The downloaded JSON file can be:
+> - Imported into GIS software (QGIS, ArcGIS)
+> - Processed with Python, JavaScript, or other programming languages
+> - Used for data analysis in tools like Excel or Google Sheets (with conversion)

 ### Step 15: Download AI Summary

 After generating an AI summary: